Patricia is someone whose life is centered around family. Each day is one more opportunity to show my loved ones how much they mean to me.

 My very first pup

 A Proud Grandmother

 After all these years this is my first 'grandchild'....my very first pup.
-The cold killed several of my other bromeliads but this one survived and as spring has tried to emerge this baby has been presented to me.
+The cold killed several of my other bromeliads but this one survived and this baby has been presented to me.

 It is indeed exciting.
 It is with great pleasure I share her with you.

 Newly added photos of the 'pups' that have been born from the Momma bromeliad are shown.
 I am a proud Grandma .

 Bromeliads are rather beautiful and mysterious.
 I term them exotic tropical wonder plants as they do thrive in tropical zones.
 That part of their description can be found when researching these plants.
 The exotic and wonder are terms that to me most accurately fill in the blanks about these unusual plants.

 Their forms have a range of diversity that is unexpected.
 By many they are known as air plants.
 The more correct term is epiphytes meaning they rely on perhaps a tree for physical support only.
 Often they are perched on a branch of tree looking quite perky but often not beautifully clothed.
 They just perch there on the host using that host as a place on which they can lounge around and live out whatever life it is blessed to have.

 The most familiar one in the South can be seen in great abundance dripping down branches like icing flows down a newly baked cake that has not quite cooled.
 Deliciously draping itself over the awaiting resting place it now calls home, it is there for passers-by to enjoy.
 Spanish moss is its common name.
 It really is not showy like some of its relatives but none less catches your eye.
 Their little cousins which I was told from my youth were air plants resemble a head of untamed hair that is in disarray as if its owner just tumbled out of bed.
 Usually small clumps of these are found just carelessly hung on a branch minding its own business.